Easter Hunt for Cheadle Hulme misconnections

 If a domestic appliance is connected to the wrong pipe dirty water could flow into a local stream or river.
 These misconnections most frequently occur when washing machines are incorrectly connected to the rainwater system and can happen when houses are built, when they are extended or when new appliances are plumbed in.

-The Healthy Rivers Trust has prepared special maps to help local residents identify whether they are in an area with a separate sewage system and therefore potentially at risk of having a misconnection at their property.
+The Mersey Rivers Trust has prepared special maps to help local residents identify whether they are in an area with a separate sewage system and therefore potentially at risk of having a misconnection at their property.

 The first 10 misconnections identified during the Easter Hunt will receive free reconnection work, up to a value of £400, from an approved plumber.
 Prizes also include an Easter hamper for the first misconnection found and Easter eggs for all misconnections found by the end of March 2016.